Weight Management

 • Cotton ball or tissue (optional)

-• Proper container for disposal
+• Sharps container for safe needle disposal

 Choosing where to inject Ozempic